emeidi/openvpn/README.md

 My startup scripts are rather verbose and should be able to be run at any time over and over again (cleaning up before, then starting more or less from scratch).
 If unsure, you always can run them interactively and check their console output.

 Second, always check OpenVPN logs in /var/log/openvpn.
 In case of failure, you should also try to increase OpenVPN verbosity to at least verb 5 in the local OpenVPN .conf

+Check whether ifconfig reports the tun-Devices and whether the counters show any traffic.

 # Speed
 TODO